2020 Year-End Investment and Tax Strategies

-As 2019 nears an end there are important investment and tax strategies to be reminded of.
-With each strategy, there are nuances, and every situation is unique to you, therefore if you have any questions, reach out to us well in advance of December 31, 2019.
-In some instances, strategies may take time to facilitate, therefore, prior to November 30 is suggested.
+As we enter the second half of 2020, there are important investment and tax strategies to be reminded of.
+With each strategy, there are nuances, and every situation is unique to you, therefore if you have any questions, please reach out to us well in advance of the end of the year.

 Convert your RRSP to a RRIF